Biography of Frances E. Willard

 Willard, Frances, 1838-1898, American educator and temperance leader; b.
 Churchville, N.Y.
 She believed women could gain political power through the temperance crusade.
 As president of the Women's Christian Temperance Union, she supported women's suffrage.
 She helped found the Prohibition party (1882) and wrote Women and Temperance (1883).

 You may read a speech by Willard delivered in 1891 (and taken from the Library of Congress server) to an "umbrella" women's organization that was fostering what historians are now calling "women's political culture."
-We offer it in an edited version, somewhat shortened, here or as a PDF icon pdf.
+We offer the speech in an edited version, somewhat shortened.